DedoGospod/dotfiles-master/README.md

 sudo pacman -S stow

-3.Navigate to the Dotfiles Directory
+3. Navigate to the Dotfiles Directory
 Move into the cloned repository:

 cd dotfiles-master